 The HAIAC also determined that, for the year commencing July 1, 2010 and concluding June 30, 2011, surgical site infection (SSI) events would be reported for hip prosthesis or - for facilities where that procedure is not performed - hernia repair.
 SSI events are a priority for CDC, as they have been demonstrated to be a common healthcare associated infection2.
-As agreed by the HAIAC, a report summarizing SSI experience among Delaware hospitals will be prepared in the third quarter of 2011, after a full year's reports are available within NHSN.
+As agreed by the HAIAC, a report summarizing SSI experience among Delaware hospitals was prepared in the third quarter of 2011 and is awaiting the approval of HAI advisory committee.

-As required by law, all eight Delaware hospitals were enrolled in the NHSN system in 2010 (Veterans Administration Hospitals are not subject to state law).
+As required by law, all eight Delaware hospitals were enrolled in the NHSN system in 2011 (Veterans Administration Hospitals are not subject to state law).
 These are: